sbrisard/janus/docs/tutorials/square_basic/square_basic.rst

 where ``@`` denotes the matrix multiplication operator.
 It results from the above relation that the lcoal operator defined by :eq:`local_operator` should be implemented as a :class:`BlockDiagonalOperator2D <janus.operators.BlockDiagonalOperator2D>`.
 As for the non-local operator, it is instanciated by a simple call to the ``green_operator`` method of the relevant material (see :ref:`materials`).

-We start with imports from the standard library, the SciPy stack and Janus itself:
+The script starts with imports from the standard library, the SciPy stack and Janus itself:

 .. literalinclude:: square_basic.py
    :start-after: Step 0